lerummi/accident-severity-forecast/README.md

 #### 4.3 Model monitoring

 For monitoring the model performance, we utilize [Evidently AI](https://www.evidentlyai.com/), which is the last workflow step running in the pipeline.
+Take note, that _evidently_ requires _reference_data and \_evaluation_data_.
+For providing the _reference_ data, we use a subset of the training data.
 The report output, which is continuously created, is persisted in the _inference_db_.
 A [Grafana}(https://grafana.com/) instance is configured to read reports from _inference_db_ and create dashboads also continuously updated.

 Grafana: http://0.0.0.0:3030 (username: _admin_, password: _admin_)

 Monitoring Dashboards: http://0.0.0.0:3030/d/efbeb80f-e16a-4e1c-ba98-8f5ff862dfcc/accidents-severity-predictions

 # Further documention